Matchings in 3-uniform hypergraphs: Introduction

 The example generalises in the obvious way to $r$-uniform hypergraphs.
 This leads to the following conjecture, which is implicit in several earlier papers (see e.g.~\cite{hps,survey}).
 Partial results were proved by H\`an, Person and Schacht~\cite{hps} as well as Markstr\"om and Ruci\'nski~\cite{mark}. \begin{conj} For each integer $r\ge 3$ there exists an integer $n_0=n_0(r)$ such that the following holds.
 Suppose that $H$ is an $r$-uniform hypergraph whose order $n \geq n_0$ is divisible by $r$.
 If

-then $H$ has a perfect matching. \end{conj} It is also natural to ask about the minimum (vertex) degree which guarantees a matching of given size $d$.
+then $H$ has a perfect matching. \end{conj} Recently, Khan~\cite{khan2} proved Conjecture~\ref{conjj} in the case when $r=4$.
+It is also natural to ask about the minimum (vertex) degree which guarantees a matching of given size $d$.
 Bollob\'as, Daykin and Erd\H{o}s~\cite{bde} solved this problem for the case when $d$ is small compared to the order of~$H$.
 We state the $3$-uniform case of their result here.
 The above hypergraph $H^*$ with $W$ of size $d-1$ shows that the minimum degree bound is best possible. \begin{thm}[Bollob\'as, Daykin and Erd\H{o}s~\cite{bde}] Let $d \in \mathbb N$.
 If $H$ is a $3$-uniform hypergraph on $n>54(d+1)$ vertices and

 then $H$ contains a matching of size at least $d$. \end{thm} Here we extend this result to the entire range of $d$.
 Note that Theorem~\ref{generalmatch} generalises Theorem~\ref{mainthm}, so it suffices to prove Theorem~\ref{generalmatch}. \begin{thm} There exists an $n_0 \in \mathbb N$ such that the following holds.
 Suppose that $H$ is a $3$-uniform hypergraph on $n\ge n_0$ vertices, that $n/3\ge d\in\mathbb{N}$ and that